KeerthiReddyManda/GCP-learning/Networking/4-Shared-VPC.md

       - Routes
   - Acts as the central networking project

+**Note:** For traffic between service-project VMs, firewall rules are evaluated in the host project VPC, but can target VMs using network tags/service accounts from the service projects.

 ## **Service project:**
   - Attached to a host project by a Shared VPC Admin.
   - Uses subnets from the host project